ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 I describe this loosely under an umbrella of "being event driven".
 Sometimes all it takes to remind me I need to eat food is to have my girlfriend walk in to the room and say 'Hi'.
 This event stops my train of thought long enough and lets me introspect about my state.
 This is the 'absent minded professor' thing I mentioned earlier.
 I believe this is happening in a more complex way when taking about my tasks but can't articulate it well.
 I do know it feels the same.

 That effect also helps me write more salient thoughts.
-Writing stuff for a specific person helps me collecting my random thoughts down into a more cohesive narrative.
+Writing stuff for a specific person helps me with taming my random thoughts into more cohesive narratives.
 Sometimes even a really good question is all I need to solidify the weird threads of ideas that float around in my head.
+And as so much of what I spend my time doing is this kind of work, I can't state enough how useful it is to have someone to explain things to.
+In practice for a VA, this might mean reminding me about social outlets where I can write about this kind of thing to people.

 I get the sense that I am more willing to work on something for someone else's sake than my own.
 E.g. I have no problems motivating myself to take a shower before visiting someone because I know they'd be uncomfortable if I was gross looking.
 The reason I am even working on this document is because someone is depending on me to finish it.
 Having reminders that subtly hint at this might help a lot.
 E.g. another human being asking me "have you followed up with [ x ] you were going to do for [ person ]?" seems to be more effective than just a popup in some task management tool, if only because it will mean I have to think about how to respond to them.

 Also I am rewarded when I can share what I've accomplished with other people.
-This is partly why I write so much on twitter and create/collect all the research notes etc. It feels good to me to share what I'm learning because it's something I'm proud of, and at this point I've gotten enough people commenting on how it helps them out with learning on their own that also feel good about helping people.
+This is partly why I write so much on twitter and create/collect all the research notes etc. It feels good to share what I'm learning because it's something I'm proud of, and at this point I've gotten enough people commenting on how it helps them out that I also feel good about it helping people.

 ### 2. Unpredictable Memory Issues